laravel/docs/queues.md

 		$job->delete();
 	});

+> **Note:** Instead of making objects available to queued Closures via the `use` directive, consider passing primary keys and re-pulling the associated models from within your queue job.
+This often avoids unexpected serialization behavior.

 When using Iron.io [push queues](#push-queues), you should take extra precaution queueing Closures.
 The end-point that receives your queue messages should check for a token to verify that the request is actually from Iron.io.
 For example, your push queue end-point should be something like: `https://yourapp.com/queue/receive?token=SecretToken`.
 You may then check the value of the secret token in your application before marshalling the queue request.

 <a name="running-the-queue-listener"></a>